ThePerfectComputer/FastWaveBackend/README.md

  - [ ] Include line and possible column numbers
  - [ ] Take a look at GTKWave parser to compare effificiency.
  - [ ] Send survey to community channel.

+# Questions to Answer
+ - [ ] Is it safe to assume that we may treat any values before the first non-zero timestamp as having occured on `#0`?

 # Probably No Longer Needed
  - [ ] Should insert nodes in BFS order